chaotic-aur/toolbox/README.md

     Install/Upgrade one of the mirroring services.
     RSync is one-way (primary->cluster) only, and Syncthing both ways.

-* `chaotic firebase-feed-httpd-logs`
+* `chaotic analytics-feed-httpd-logs`

     (TODO)
-    Uploads httpd (Apache and Nginx) logs entries to the main firebase database.
+    Uploads httpd (Apache and Nginx) logs entries to the main analytics database.

 ## Involved directories